it-at-m/eappointment-frontend/README.md

 [![MIT License][license-shield]][license-url]

-## About The Project
+# E-appointment Frontend

-This project is frontend client for Appointment system (Zeit Managemenet System - ZMS).
+__E-appointment Frontend__ is frontend client for Appointment system (Zeit Managemenet System - ZMS).
 It provides various functionalities that would otherwise have to be created by the user:

 - Detailed configuration of the rollup-config
 - Preconfigured build and release pipeline